cvhariharan/cvhariharan/README.md

-6385 is the number of ways to stack 18 pennies in a line so that each penny lies on the table or on two pennies.
+2647 is the index of a prime Euclid number.